 - Provide evidence of damages suffered from your child’s HIE

-What Constitutes Negligence or Fault in Florida Hypoxic Ischemic Encephalopathy Lawsuits?
+What Constitutes Negligence in Florida Hypoxic Ischemic Encephalopathy Lawsuits?

-Medical professionals can be held liable for your damages for their actions as well as their failure to act.
+We can hold medical professionals liable for your damages for their actions and their failure to act.
 The key element in medical malpractice cases like HIE claims is to show that medical staff strayed from the nationally accepted “standard of care.”
 This is a term that refers to the way reasonable medical professionals should act.

 Examples of ways that medical staff could be at fault for your baby’s hypoxic ischemic encephalopathy include: